Uniqueness in Harper's vertex-isoperimetric theorem: Classifying all extremal sets

-Given this result, we can split the rest of the classification into two parts: considering those $A$ which are Hamming balls, i.e. for which $B\left(x,r\right)\subseteq A\subseteq B\left(x,r+1\right)$, and considering those $A$ for which no such $x$ and $r$ exists.
+Given this result, we can split the rest of the classification into two parts: considering those $A$ which are Hamming balls, i.e.\ for which there exist $x\in Q_{n}$ and $r$ satisfying $B\left(x,r\right)\subseteq A\subseteq B\left(x,r+1\right)$, and considering those $A$ for which no such $x$ and $r$ exist.
 It turns out that all the examples apart from the initial segment appear in the second case.
-This is proved in the Proposition 6 but before that we need a short preliminary lemma. \\
+This is proved in Proposition \ref{prop:Prop 11}, but before that we need a few preliminary results.
+Many of these preliminary results are used later as well.